joelsinbarba/uaapp/README.md

 # Uaapp
 App developed to learn about Flutter.
-Chose to make an app for my university (Universidad Autonoma de Asuncion" since they do not provide an iOS application for students.
+Chose to make an app for my university (Universidad Autonoma de Asuncion) since they do not provide an iOS application for students.

 ## Demo
 <img src="/readme/demo.gif" width="200"/>